 Rather than just celebrating birthdays, though, ancient Romans were known for celebrating all things with cake, including weddings.
 Birthday cakes, made with honey, flour, nuts, and yeast, commemorated only birthdays of high-ranking men who were well-regarded citizens of Rome.

 As a rule, it was men’s 50th birthdays which were most often celebrated there.
 According to information from the magazine Food & Wine, birthdays of females were not celebrated until the 12th century in Europe.
-Many centuries after that, children would be the first to have their birthdays celebrated in what is now Germany during the Middle Ages.
+Many centuries later, children would be the first to have their birthdays celebrated in what is now Germany during the Middle Ages.

 Fortunate children there enjoyed birthday cakes that resembled those of the ancient Greeks with the exception of the birthday candles.
 Rather than adding them at the edges of the cake, as had been the case in propitiations to the goddess Artemis, candles were added for each year of the child’s life.